Chapter 12 : Fishing for Wishy-Washy Wishing

 She was a little disappointed when they ended up in front of Weasley's Wizard Wheezes.

 Bea loved Wheezes like a home (the Hogsmeade branch was, in fact, Fred's home) but it wasn't exactly surprise-level material.
-Yes, it was filled from floor to ceiling with some of the most amazing things she had ever seen, and yes, the proprietor was one of her favorite people in the world, but she had seen both roughly a dozen million times.
+It was filled from floor to ceiling with the most amazing creations and the proprietor was one of her favorite people in the world, but she had seen both roughly a dozen million times.
 If Fred wanted to show her what his dad was working on, she could've waited until an official Hogsmeade trip.
 It was enough of a hassle to walk there, even without all the secret passage skulking.

 The door jingled and out walked a tall red-headed man.
 "Took you two long enough.
 Your Gram could've walked here sooner."